tanzila-abedin/super-runner/README.md

 ## Getting Started

 - Download or clone this repo by using `git clone `
-- Enter the project folder and run `npm i`.
-- To run the tests, run `npm run test`.
+- Run `npm install`
-- Run `npx webpack` to bundle the files in the build folder
+- Run `npm run build` to bundle the files in the src folder & product ouput in build folder
+- Run `npm run watch` & Go to the dist folder and open index.html
+- To test run `npm test`

 ## Author